CyVerse-learning-materials/foss-2020/getting_started/intro.rst

 ====================

 By the end of week one, participants should have the basic skills needed to:
-  - Communicate and collaborate with other scientists and developers
-  - Manipulate files on the command line
+  - Work on the command line
-  - Write basic R scripts
+  - Write basic scripts in Python, R, and the shell
   - Manage, share, and analyze data on CyVerse
-  - Understand high performance and cloud-based computing
+  - Submit and run jobs in high performance and cloud computing environments
+  - Communicate and collaborate on data science projects with other scientists and software developers

-Our goal is to have each participant leave with a solid plan for how they will set up their own lab to conduct open science.
-This master plan will include plans for:
+Our goals are to have each participant leave with a plan for how they will set up their own data science lab to conduct open science.
+This master plan will include features such as:
   - intra- and inter-lab communication and collaboration
+  - workflow management systems
-  - data management
+  - data management systems
+  - task management
-  - scaling analyses
+  - documentation

 **Approach**
 ~~~~~